thejeffreyli/gui_msa/versions/gui_msa_0.07/ReadMe.md

 2. A example data file "points.dat" that contains 44623 geometries of H2-H2O and the corresponding interaction energies.
 This is the database used to fit the potential.

-3. Three Python files which will be used for running the GUI and finding the fit. 'msa_main.py' and 'msa_kernel.py' are responsible for functions behind the GUI's modules. 'msa_ui.py' is responsible for the GUI layout using PyQt5.
+3. Three Python files which will be used for running the GUI and finding the fit. 'msa_main.py' and 'msa_kernel.py' are responsible for functions behind the GUI's modules. 'msa_ui.py' is responsible for the GUI layout, created using PyQt5 package.

 4. A UI file which can be run using QtDesigner to make any modifications to the GUI layout.

-5. An image file of the GUI.
+5. An image file of the GUI application.

 6. This 'ReadMe.MD' file.

-### Instructions for Version 0.06
+### Instructions for Version 0.07 (adapted from [Original Work by Kee Wang and Group](https://github.com/Kee-Wang/PES-Fitting-MSA)):

 Using Linux environment, on CMD prompt:
 ```